Skip to main content

 MindLink also supports Single Sign-On which allows a user to log onto related systems once and not have to re-enter their credentials for each system.
 Enabling SSO involves the configuring of the adaptor, and may involve extra configuration depending on the type of connector.
 For all connectors, the client must be told to connect via SSO by checking the Enable SSO box.

-There are two protocols which support Single Sign-On:
+There are four protocols which support Single Sign-On:

 • 1.
 Windows Authentication